-Applicants must demonstrate that a coordinated, community-wide approach will be used to leverage various local, state, and federal resources for the provision of a comprehensive array of services for all victims identified through this initiative.
-Applicants that fail to dedicate adequate funding to support direct services, and applicants that propose to perform all work inhouse without demonstrated collaboration with other community-based agencies, will not be considered responsive to the solicitation.
+Applicants must demonstrate that a coordinated, community-wide approach will be used to leverage various local, state, and federal resources for the specialized service identified through this initiative.
+Applicants that fail to dedicate adequate funding to support one or more of the four specialized service(s) identified above will be negatively impacted in the peer review.